 There is currently a $195 filing fee (amount subject to change), payable to the Clerk of the District Court, which is fixed by the Kansas Legislature and Supreme Court Rule.

-Depending on the seriousness of the crime, convictions or diversions can be expunged three or five years after the case is satisfied.
+Depending on the seriousness of the crime, convictions or diversions can be expunged (3) or (5) years after the case is satisfied.
 Some serious crimes can never be expunged.

-Juvenile adjudications can be expunged two years after the case is satisfied.
-An arrest which did not result in the filing of charges can be expunged once the District Attorney has declined prosecution.
+Juvenile adjudications can be expunged (2) years after the case is satisfied.
+An arrest that did not result in the filing of charges can be expunged once the District Attorney has declined prosecution.

 Instructions, as well as the appropriate forms to fill out that should be notarized and submitted to the court, are included with the linked forms.